akuklev/HOCC/README.md

 Non-constructive modality does not compromise decidability of typechecking and effectiveness of evaluation.
 That is, both the algorithm verifying proofs and the algorithm evaluating a closed expression of the type `ℕ` (or any other purely inductive type) are guaranteed to terminate in a finite time and produce a specific result.
-By adapting the results of B. Werner, M. Ratjen and S. Tupailo it can be show that the theory $CC_{obs}$ + `‖_‖ᶜ` has a model of the standard set theory ZFC, that is faithful for all mathematical formulae in the sense of Rathjen and Tupailo: a (generalized) mathematical formula φ can be proven in ZFC if and only if there is a proof of `‖φ‖ᶜ` in $CC_{obs}$.
+By adapting the results of B. Werner, M. Ratjen and S. Tupailo it can be shown that the theory $CC_{obs}$ + `‖_‖ᶜ` has a model of the standard set theory ZFC, that is faithful for all mathematical formulae in the sense of Rathjen and Tupailo: a (generalized) mathematical formula φ can be proven in ZFC if and only if there is a proof of `‖φ‖ᶜ` in $CC_{obs}$.

 It is well known that the ZFC set theory alone poorly captures the category theory.
-For many applications in modern mathematics (algebraic geometry, algebraic number theory, higher homological algebra) ZFC has to be extended by additional axioms postulating existence of enough Grothendieck universes.
-But even then the language of ZFC is incapable of expressing large concrete categories (such as the category of all groups).
+For many applications in modern mathematics (algebraic geometry, algebraic number theory, higher homological algebra) ZFC has to be extended by additional axioms postulating the existence of enough Grothendieck universes.
+But even then, the language of ZFC is incapable of expressing large concrete categories (such as the category of all groups).
 This issue was first solved by extended set theories ZFC/S and ZMC/S with appropriate reflection principles[Shulman2008]

 * [The second draft](./star-is-more) in the series introduces the type-theoretic counterpart of unbounded universal quantifiers with introduction and elimination rules reproducing the Shulman reflection principle.
-This extension that allows to handle large concrete categories and similar objects.
-If used in conjunction with inductive-recursive types it also captures the categorical approach to mathematical structures.
-That is, proofs and constructions regarding objects of particular kind (say, groups) can be automatically applied to group objects in arbitrary microcosms (say, finitely complete categories) as long as both definitions of objects and all elements of proofs and constructions use only the primitives available in the respective microcosms.
+This extension allows to handle large concrete categories and similar objects.
+If used in conjunction with inductive-recursive types, it also captures the categorical approach to mathematical structures.
+That is, proofs and constructions regarding objects of particular kind (say, groups) can be automatically applied to group objects in arbitrary microcosms (say, finitely complete categories) as long as both the definitions of objects and the elements of the proofs and constructions use only the primitives available in the respective microcosms.

 Unfortunatelly, the theory $CC_{obs}$ fails to faithfully capture the equality between types, as